Do1e

 pip config set global.index-url https://mirror.nju.edu.cn/pypi/web/simple

-After configuring the environment, running conda clean --all and rm -rf ~/.cache/pip can clear a lot of unnecessary conda cache to alleviate space issues.
+After configuring the environment, running conda clean --all and rm -rf ~/.cache/pip can clear a lot of useless conda cache to alleviate space issues.

 docker#

-If the system software cannot meet the needs, you can use Docker.
-Specific tutorials can be searched and learned independently, but all Docker containers must be started with a regular user identity; otherwise, they will be cleared (lines 2-6 be retained, others can be customized as needed)
+If the system software cannot meet your needs, you can use Docker.
+You can search for specific tutorials to learn, but all Docker containers must be started with a regular user account, otherwise they will be removed (lines 2-6 be retained, others can be customized as needed)

 docker container run --name pytorch-dpj \